Am I Too Needy? How To Know -- And What To Do About It

 What neediness looks like

-What’s often labelled as “neediness” can actually be the result of an anxious attachment style.
+What’s often labelled as “neediness” or being needy in a relationship can actually be the result of an anxious attachment style.
 An attachment style like this may make a person feel constantly worried that they aren’t good enough for others or that they may be abandoned or rejected.
-As a result, they may do things like call their partner to check in often, feel unable to make decisions without another person’s input, or hate spending time on their own.
+As a result, they may do things like call their partner to check in often, feel unable to make decisions without another person’s input, or hate spending time on their own, which can take a heavy toll on their mental health.
 Since there isn't a once-size-fits-all description, neediness can take on many different forms.

 Unfortunately, you may not realize that you are needy until someone tells you that you are.
 It might feel completely normal for you to need constant contact.
 It could also be a response to things like anxiety or depression.
 In general, if you feel unable to meet your needs yourself or rely on others to feel like your best self, you may be experiencing codependency or “neediness.”